RWS/studio-api-docs/articles/gettingstarted/plugin_deployment.md

 Updating a Plug-in Package
 ----
 Once deployed, you can update your plug-in package by increasing the version in the plug-in package manifest (see [Plug-in deployment](plugin_deployment.md)).
 Double click the plug-in package and follow the instructions.
 Once the plug-in is deployed, start <Var:ProductName>.
-The application will automatically detect the presence of the updated plug-in package, verify it, extract its contents into <em> %AppData%\Roaming\SDL\SDL Trados Studio\ <Var:ProductVersion>\Plugins\Unpacked </em> and load it.
+The application will automatically detect the presence of the updated plug-in package, verify it, extract its contents into <em> %AppData%\Roaming\SDL\SDL Trados Studio\ <Var:VersionNumber>\Plugins\Unpacked </em> and load it.

 It is essential that you increase the version of the plug-in package as listed in the plug-in manifest, or the update will not be applied.